 Time to Get to Work

-Decluttering has become a hot topic in recent years, especially earlier this year, with the Marie Kondo Netflix special taking the world by storm.
+Decluttering has become a hot topic in recent years, especially with the Marie Kondo Netflix special taking the world by storm.

 If you want the full KonMari experience, check out the book The Life-Changing Magic of Tidying Up, and follow her steps.

 This initial burst feels good.
-You find things you forgot you owned.
-You can see space in your home you haven’t seen in years.
+You find things you forgot you owned and can see space in your home you haven’t seen in years.
 You feel like you’re making room to breathe.

 I suggest getting through the decluttering phase as fast as you possibly can.
 And then get whatever you decluttered out of your house.